- Overview

 The points that follow are adapted from a more specific discussion in the NIH Informed Consent Guidance for Human Gene Transfer Research: Reproductive Considerations, which also contains sample consent form language.

-The application and consent documents should discuss what will happen if a study participant or the partner of a participant becomes pregnant.
+| What if pregnancy occurs? | The application and consent documents should discuss what will happen if a study participant or the partner of a participant becomes pregnant.
 Typically, the participant should contact the investigator, who can then discuss risks and provide counseling about additional steps to be taken.

 Sample Consent Form Wording: The sample consent form wording that follows is adapted from the NIH Gene Transfer guidelines.
 The NIH guidelines include a number of additional examples that will be useful in many different kinds of studies.
 The wording in any example will need to be adapted to the particular study and participant population.